 Why It Matters

-- 70% of deaths are caused by noncommunicable diseases (NCDs), while only 30% of government health funding in low- and middle-income countries is spent on them.
+- Government priorities and policies do not always align with burden of disease and population needs in country.
+For example, 70% of deaths are caused by noncommunicable diseases (NCDs), while only 30% of government health funding in low- and middle-income countries is spent on them.

 Areas of Technical Assistance